-Dr. Steven Gallinger leads OICR’s Translational Research Initiative focused on pancreatic cancer (PanCuRx).
-He is a Hepatobiliary/pancreatic (HPB) surgical oncologist at the Princess Margaret Cancer Centre, Professor of Surgery at the University of Toronto and lead of the HPB Surgical Oncology Program at both the University Health Network and Mount Sinai Hospital.
+Dr. Steven Gallinger co-leads OICR’s Translational Research Initiative focused on pancreatic cancer (PanCuRx).
+He is a Hepatobiliary/pancreatic (HPB) surgical oncologist at the Princess Margaret Cancer Centre, Professor of Surgery at the University of Toronto and member of the HPB Surgical Oncology Program at both the University Health Network and Mount Sinai Hospital.

 Dr. Gallinger is also the co-Director of the Centre for Cancer Genetics at the Samuel Lunenfeld Research Institute, co-Principal Investigator of the Zane Cohen Familial Gastrointestinal Cancer Registry, Principal Investigator of the Ontario Pancreas Cancer Study, a member of the NIH funded Pancreas Cancer Genetic Epidemiology consortium, a population-based registry of pancreas cancer cases and their families which is now integrated with the International Cancer Genome Consortium (ICGC).
 His research is focused on gastrointestinal (GI) cancer genetics – both the inherited and acquired molecular aspects of colorectal and pancreatic cancer.